robfatland/zero2x/Z2JH/README.md

 ## FAQ

+- If I am interrupted mid-stream: What becomes of my work?
 - What is the care and feeding going to look like?
 - What is the Z2JH the high-level breakdown?
     - Set up K8 (Kubernetes plus Helm)